Or search by topic

 You may have noticed a link to Unequal Averages as a Possible Extension to M, M and M.

 Were you tempted to have a go?
 Try it now!

 Many of our problems can be linked together to form a sequence of lessons.
 The Teachers' Resources draw attention to these links.

 Now take a look at Pair Products.
 While you are having a go at the problem, think about the questions above again.
 Again, take a look at the Teachers' Resources to see how we suggest a lesson could be structured.

 These rich tasks can be used to replace more traditional exercises often found in textbooks.
 They offer an opportunity for students to consolidate their understanding of averages and expanding brackets in a more engaging way.
 The repeated practice needed to build fluency is done for a purpose, rather than for its own sake.

 There are many more NRICH tasks that can be used for consolidation purposes.
 Take a look at our Secondary Curriculum pages.
 See if you can find the three problems you have worked on so far, and have a look at some of the other problems in the same sections.
 Think about whether you might use each problem as a consolidation task.

 Another couple of examples of introductory tasks are Factorising with Multilink and Cyclic Quadrilaterals.
 Again, once you've had a look, see if you can find the problems on the Curriculum Mapping Document and have a look at some of the related tasks.

 Other useful links:

-Teachers can Register for our monthly email newsletter to be kept up to date with our latest news.
+Teachers can Register for our half termly email newsletter to be kept up to date with our latest news.